Arsène Wenger: Playing career

 Because the population of Duttlenheim was short in numbers, it proved difficult to field a team of 11 players of equal ages; Wenger did not play for FC Duttlenheim until the age of 12.
 Claude Wenger, a teammate of Arsène's, noted his lack of pace as a player, which he made up for with his "ability to guard the ball, [seeming] to have a complete vision of the pitch and having an influence among his team-mates", according to Marcel Brandner, the president of FC Duttlenheim.
 As a young teenager, he was called Petit; the nickname ceased when he had a growth spurt and broke into FC Duttlenheim's first team, aged 16.
 The team did not have a coach to prepare the players tactically, rather a person who supervised training sessions.
 Wenger took it upon himself to manage the side, with Claude stating "Arsène wasn't the captain and yet he was.
 It was 'You do this, you do that, you do this, you do that.'
 He was the leader".

-In 1969 Wenger was recruited to nearby third division club Mutzig.
+In 1969, Wenger was recruited to nearby third division club Mutzig.
 The club was famed for playing the "best amateur football" in Alsace and managed by Max Hild, who would later go on to become Wenger's mentor.
 Wenger's emergence at Mutzig aged 20 was considered too late for him to build a reputable playing career.
 Football was not seen as his future; the plan was for him to run the family's spare parts business.
 He was, however, of the age to start increasing his tactical knowledge of the sport.
 He frequently read France Football and alongside Hild made trips to Germany to watch Bundesliga matches and observe the different managerial styles.
-During Wenger's three years at Mutzig, the club beat RC Strasbourg 3–0 to win the Coupe d'Alsace.
+During Wenger's three years at Mutzig, the club beat Strasbourg 3–0 to win the Coupe d'Alsace.
 He also represented Alsace in a competition held annually between the regional leagues.

 Wenger took his studies further, and in 1971 enrolled at the Faculté des sciences économiques et de gestion (Faculty of Economic and Management Sciences) at the University of Strasbourg to read politics and economics after a brief stint in medicine.
 In 1973 he joined semi-professional club Mulhouse and balanced his football career with his education.
 Wenger completed an economics degree a year later.
 He was selected to represent the national French students squad and visited Nigeria, Lebanon, and Uruguay – where the World Students Championship was held in 1976.
 Wenger did not participate in the event as he was injured; Jean-Luc Arribart, captain of the team recalled: "By the end of that trip, Arsène had almost taken on the role of assistant coach and team joker rolled into one."